 Below are the two main concerns that bring people into my office, and how I work with them.

 Relationship problems between parents and adult children

-I offer compassion, healing, and practical tools for parents rejected by adult children, and anyone walking on eggshells in parent-child relationships.
+I offer compassion, healing, and practical tools for parents rejected by adult children, and anyone walking on eggshells in parent-adult child relationships.
 My approach to family conflict is, above all, non-blaming and non-shaming.

 Estrangement from a son or daughter can severely disrupt a person’s physical, mental and emotional well-being.
 Sometimes the best thing you can do is hunker down for a while and catch your breath before taking any new steps.

-For many parents, improving the relationship eventually requires setting the stage through personal growth and individual healing first.
-I’ve seen parents succeed in reconnecting with an estranged son or daughter by approaching the problem with a full emotional “bucket” rather than feeling fragile, vulnerable, or under-equipped.
+For many parents, improving the relationship requires setting the stage through personal growth and individual healing first.
+I’ve seen parents succeed in reconnecting with an estranged son or daughter by approaching the problem with a full emotional “bucket” rather than feeling fragile, vulnerable, or confused.

 Therapy can help fill that emotional bucket and add new tools to your tool belt.
 Parent-adult child estrangement is an area of specialty for me; I’ve sat with hundreds of people in this painful situation.
-(Happily, I can also say that I hear from people regularly who have succeeded in breaking through the impasse.)
+Happily, I’ve seen many succeed in breaking through the impasse.